-In summary, for anyone with any sexual preference, have the Holy Spirit of power to empower yourself to have “control of your body” and flee from the temptation of sexual immorality or “pull of the flesh”, whether adultery, fornication, incest, rape homosexual acts, gender fluid acts, etc. Marriage for homosexuals brings the couple closer to the temptation of committing homosexual acts in the “privacy of their homes” and should be avoided, not condoned.
+In summary, for anyone with any sexual preference, be “baptized” with the Holy Spirit of power to empower yourself to have “control of your body” and flee from the temptation of sexual immorality or “pull of the flesh”, whether adultery, fornication, incest, rape, homosexual acts, etc. Marriage for homosexuals brings the couple closer to the temptation of committing homosexual acts in the “privacy of their homes” and should be avoided, not condoned.
 Flee temptation.
 But if you must, just remember that gay marriage does not confer legitimacy or morality for the “act” and can not be used to “cover” immorality.
 Celibacy for heterosexuals or LGBTQ maybe an option for those with proclivities toward sexual immorality.
 The apostle Paul adopted this “alternate behavior” as Catholic priests also took this as their “vow” although a few failed.
 Some gays also hold firm to stay celibate.
 Similarly, “straight people” should flee from temptation that leads to adultery.
 The Holy Spirit will sanctify us and strengthen the “weak flesh” for the glory of God.
 Believe in God and this gift of the Holy Spirit of power (at the appointed time and calling) will be given to us to overcome temptation before it degenerates to sin.
 All of us are sinners and subjected to this temporary “flesh-composed bodies” on “hope” which is anchored on the role of Jesus in paving the path to our salvation for those who “believe” and are “overcomers“.